kwang1012/SREGym/README.md

         > *Note*: The conductor will auto-provide *all other* fields as context to the agent for any problem associated with this app.

-    Create a JSON file with this metadata and save it in the [`metadata`](/aiopslab/service/metadata) directory.
-For example the `social-network` app: [social-network.json](/aiopslab/service/metadata/social-network.json)
+    Create a JSON file with this metadata and save it in the [`metadata`](/srearena/service/metadata) directory.
+For example the `social-network` app: [social-network.json](/srearena/service/metadata/social-network.json)

 2. **Add application class**

-    Extend the base class in a new Python file in the [`apps`](/aiopslab/service/apps) directory:
+    Extend the base class in a new Python file in the [`apps`](/srearena/service/apps) directory:

     ```python
-    from aiopslab.service.apps.base import Application
+    from srearena.service.apps.base import Application

     class MyApp(Application):
         def __init__(self):